Hi there, my name is

 Right brain and left brain, artist and geek, analysis and synthesis, all belong here.

-Hi there, my name is Eni Oken (my first name is pronounced like "a knee”).
-I'm an artist with 30 years of experience in various different artistic areas.
-I started my artistic training at a very young age when my very insightful mother realized I had an inclination to the arts and put me in as many art classes as she could afford.
+I started my artistic training at a very young age when my very insightful mother realized I had an inclination to the arts and had me attend as many art classes as she could afford.
 My grandmother was a also superb craftsperson and taught me lace making and other fiber techniques.
+The earliest age I remember wanting to be an "artist" was at 8 years old.

 Interestingly enough, I was not trained as a fine artist in college.
-Instead, I was influenced by friends who convinced me to go to architectural school, claiming those skills would be more commercially useful.
+Instead, I was influenced for one reason or another to go to architectural school, claiming those skills would be more commercially useful.
 For that twist of fate, I graduated as an architect and was involved in designing and shaping fantasy environments for video games for almost 2 decades, during which time I earned a number of awards.

 You can say that I'm a "compulsive creative", I just love to find methods and processes on how to create more beautiful art.
 I believe that art doesn't need to rely purely on talent alone; on the contrary, there are rules and guidelines to good art that can be learned without hampering a person's creativity and ability to create their own unique style.
 It's not an immediate process and takes practice, though.